 Passionate about the things with which they surround themselves—art, romance, food and family—it makes sense that Italians would perfect a beverage that has been their dietary staple for thousands of years.

 Wine came to Italy about 4,000 years ago.
 The southern Italian climate was so perfectly suited for wine grape growth that the Greeks named the land Oenotra, meaning “The Land of Wine.”

 As a result, a series of laws were passed in the 1960s to control quality and create label designation.
-Basically five label designations were created which categorized the wines based on production guidelines.
+Basically, five label designations categorized the wines based on production guidelines.

 Vineyards in the north located on the cool hillsides of the Alto Adige region produce grapes that make peach- and nectarine-scented white wine.
 The Gaglioppo grape variety is obscure virtually everywhere in the world except the southern Italian region of Calabria, where it’s the principal grape in most of the region’s red wines that are a pale smoky red with flavors of sweet dried cherries.

-The Chianti region is located in central Italy’s Tuscany region, known for its sweeping landscapes, burning hot sun and wealth of art and food history.
+It boasts sweeping landscapes, burning hot sun and wealth of art and food history.
 Chianti wine must contain at least 80% Sangiovese grapes.
 Chianti has savory flavors paired with high acidity and coarse tannin, which makes it an incredible wine to pair with food.
-Because wine was a staple at the Italian dinner table for centuries, winemaking and culinary traditions evolved together, which explains why the world’s best wine and food experiences can be found in Italy.
+Italians serve wine with dinner and have for centuries.
+Winemaking and culinary traditions evolved together, which explains why the world’s best wine and food originate from Italy.

 The perfect bottle of handcrafted artisan wine awaits at Island Winery on Cardinal Road.
-Complimentary tastings, wine by the glass and cheese platters are available Monday-Saturday from 12:30-5:30 p.m. and Sunday, 12-4 p.m.
-For more information, call (843) 842-3141 or go to islandwinery.com.
+Offering wine tastings and wine by the glass & cheese plate.
+Open Monday-Saturday from 12:30-5:30 p.m. and Sunday, 12-4 p.m.
+For more information, call 843-842-3141 or go to islandwinery.com.